Do you remember your first job? Mine is hard to forget because of the feedback I received.

 And we discovered these reports – these 360’s done well – can be very powerful.

-I found we could actually talk about how and why people experience you in a certain way, whether there were things to stop doing, whether there were strengths that weren’t being acknowledged.
-Sometimes even what your purpose really was, where you were heading, and what you really wanted.
-These were much more profound conversations.
-And they were genuinely helpful.
+I found we could actually talk about how and why people experience you in a certain way, whether there are things to stop doing, whether there are strengths that aren’t being acknowledged.
+Sometimes even what your purpose really is, where you are heading, and what you really want.

-These 360’s were helping people develop themselves, not measuring them against a sterile ideal of excellence.
+These 360’s help people develop themselves, not measure them against a sterile ideal of excellence.

-Or the example of a client who received clear feedback that they were experienced as brutal and diminishing by others.
+Or the client who received clear feedback that they were experienced as brutal and diminishing.
 Though painful to hear, this led to a clearer understanding of what triggered the behaviour and a constructive conversation with their manager about pressure and workload.
-We explored strategies to use in the moment so they could more consistently be the person they wanted others to experience.
+(We explored strategies to use in the moment, so they could more consistently be the person they wanted others to experience.)

 Then there’s the person who was wracked with self doubt who was blown away by the strength of appreciation and respect felt by colleagues.
 They came to see themselves differently and their confidence grew.

-By using narrative and not numbers, the result was a really considered 360 report.
+By using narrative and not numbers, the result is a really considered 360-degree feedback report.
 We also noticed that people are really considerate.
 They are candid but respectful, appreciative as well as unflinching about concerns.
-It was clear that people were putting time and care into their responses: saying what needed to be said whilst remaining supportive and constructive.
+It is clear that people do put time and care into their responses: saying what is needed to be said whilst remaining supportive and constructive.

 You can read the questions we used to achieve this here.

 As a consultant friend found when he tried it, it’s not always easy to hear some of the feedback.
-But I’ve yet to see anyone get a review that is all glowing whitewash or saying only how brilliant they are.
+But I’ve yet to see anyone get this kind of 360-degree feedback that is all glowing whitewash or saying only how brilliant they are.
 None of us is perfect.
 There’s always room for improvement and actually being open and able to think about that is really helpful.